-Sorley Mc Caughey - Vice-Chairperson
+Sorley Mc Caughey - Chairperson

-Sorley Mc Caughey is the vice-chairperson of Debt and Development Coalition Ireland.
+Sorley Mc Caughey is the chairperson of Debt and Development Coalition Ireland.
 He is Advocacy and Policy officer with Christian Aid.
 His focus relates to advocacy and policy work on the issues of climate justice, tax justice and Israel and the occupied Palestinian territory.
 Sorley spent most of the last decade working in Africa - in Mozambique and Ethiopia - with the United Nations Development Programme on programmes relating to good governance.
 On leaving the UN, he took up a post as long term consultant to the Norwegian Aid programme in Mozambique on the national public sector reform programme, a part of which involved developing the national anti-corruption strategy.

-Elena Garcia - Treasurer
+Elena García - Treasurer

 Elena Garcia was born in Spain and has lived in Ireland for many years.
 She has been working in the area of finance for over 10 years.
 She has focused her energies in the global justice / development sector for the past 7 years.
-Elena is currently the finance and administration manager for Comhlámh - an organisational memb er of DDCI.
+Elena is currently the finance and administration manager for Comhlámh - an organisational member of DDCI.
 Comhlámh's mission is to challenge society on the root causes of global poverty and inequality and empower people to demand equity in global relations.

 Vicky Donnelly has worked as a development education worker with Galway One World Centre for over ten years.
 Her education work has focused on engaging with schools, youth and community groups.
 Vicky has also worked as an anti-racism facilitator with community groups and organisations around the country.

-Stephen McCloskey is Director of the Centre for Global Education and Editor of Policy and Practice: A Development Education Review, a bi-annual development education journal.
+Stephen McCloskey is Director of the Centre for Global Education and Editor of "Policy and Practice: A Development Education Review", a bi-annual development education journal.
 He has extensive experience of managing and delivering global education projects, strategic planning, advocacy, and monitoring and evaluation.
-His publications include The East Timor Question: The Struggle for Independence from Indonesia (IB Tauris, 2000, with Paul Hainsworth) and From the Local to the Global: Key Issues in Development Studies (Pluto Press, London and New York, 2003 and 2009 with Gerard McCann).
+His publications include "The East Timor Question: The Struggle for Independence from Indonesia" (IB Tauris, 2000, with Paul Hainsworth) and "From the Local to the Global: Key Issues in Development Studies" (Pluto Press, London and New York, 2003 and 2009 with Gerard McCann).
 He is Chair of Cuba Support Group Belfast and is currently developing joint projects in Palestine.